-Fractions and Decimals DMA 020
+DMA 020 Fractions and Decimals 0.75-0.50-1

-0.75-0.50-1 Prerequisites: DMA 010 or appropriate placement test scores Corequisites: None

-This course provides a conceptual study of the relationship between fractions and decimals and covers related problems.
+Prerequisites: DMA 010 or appropriate placement test scores This course provides a conceptual study of the relationship between fractions and decimals and covers related problems.
 Topics include application of operations and solving contextual application problems, including determining the circumference and area of circles with the concept of pi.
 Upon completion, students should be able to demonstrate an understanding of the connections between fractions and decimals.

-DMA 030 Propor/Ratio/Rate/Percent 0.75-0.50-1
+DMA 030 Propor/Ratio/Rate/Percent

-Prerequisites: DMA-010 and DMA-020 or appropriate placement test scores
+Prerequisites: $DM\bar{A}$ -010 and DMA-020 or appropriate placement test scores

 This course provides a conceptual study of the problems that are represented by rates, ratios, percent, and proportions.

 Topics include rates, ratios, percent, proportion, conversion of English and metric units, and applications of the geometry of similar triangles.
 Upon completion, students should be able to use their understanding to solve conceptual application problems.

-DMA 040 Express/Lin Equat/Inequal 0.75-0.50-1
+DMA 040 Express/Lin Equat/Inequal

-Prereauisites: Take one set: Set 1: DMA 010, DMA 020, and DMA 030, Set 2: MAT 060 or appropriate placement test scores Corequisites: None
+Set 1: DMA 010, DMA 020, and DMA 030,

+Set 2: MAT 060